apple/foundationdb/design/transaction-state-store.md

 in memory.
 After a commit proxy pushes transaction data to the log system and the data becomes durable, the proxy clears the buffered data in `LogSystemDiskQueueAdapter`.

+Note `KeyValueStoreMemory` periodically checkpoints its data to disks to speed up its recovery.
+For `txnStateStore`, this checkpoint allows versions before it to be popped, i.e., "txs" tag data on the log system can be reclaimed so that log queue does not grow unbounded.
+Thus, the `txsPoppedVersion` is the version right before a checkpoint, and during recovery, `txnStateStore` is recovered by reading all data from this version.

-* Master reads `txnStateStore` from old log system: https://github.com/apple/foundationdb/blob/6281e647784e74dccb3a6cb88efb9d8b9cccd376/fdbserver/masterserver.actor.cpp#L928-L931
+* CC reads `txnStateStore` from old log system starting at `txsPoppedVersion`: https://github.com/apple/foundationdb/blob/6e31821bf578073409087779c567e26de317acd5/fdbserver/ClusterRecovery.actor.cpp#L1418

-* Master broadcasts `txnStateStore` to commit proxies: https://github.com/apple/foundationdb/blob/6281e647784e74dccb3a6cb88efb9d8b9cccd376/fdbserver/masterserver.actor.cpp#L940-L968
+* CC broadcasts `txnStateStore` to commit proxies: https://github.com/apple/foundationdb/blob/6e31821bf578073409087779c567e26de317acd5/fdbserver/ClusterRecovery.actor.cpp#L1286-L1313

 * Commit proxies receive txnStateStore broadcast and builds the `keyInfo` map: https://github.com/apple/foundationdb/blob/6281e647784e74dccb3a6cb88efb9d8b9cccd376/fdbserver/CommitProxyServer.actor.cpp#L1886-L1927
   * Look up `keyInfo` map for `GetKeyServerLocationsRequest`: https://github.com/apple/foundationdb/blob/6281e647784e74dccb3a6cb88efb9d8b9cccd376/fdbserver/CommitProxyServer.actor.cpp#L1464